 The Compensation Committee of the Board of Directors reviews and approves our overall compensation strategy and policies.
-During the past fiscal year, the Compensation Committee reviewed and approved corporate performance goals and objectives relevant to the compensation of our executive officers and other senior management, monitored the performance of the Adviser under the terms of our advisory agreement with the Adviser, recommended to the Board for approval the compensation and other terms of employment of our chief executive officer; recommended to the Board for approval the compensation and other terms of the last fiscal year, three directors comprised the Compensation Committee: Messrs.
+During the past fiscal year, the Compensation Committee reviewed and approved corporate performance goals and objectives relevant to the compensation of our executive officers and other senior management, monitored the performance of the Adviser under the terms of our advisory agreement with the Adviser, recommended to the Board for approval the compensation and other terms of employment of our chief executive officer; recommended to the Board for approval the compensation and other terms of employment of the other executive officers; and, during the last fiscal year, administered our 2003 Plan.
+During the last fiscal year, three directors comprised the Compensation Committee: Messrs.
 Dullum (Chairman), Parker and Outland.
 Effective January 10, 2006, the Compensation Committee consists of Messrs.
 Coulon (Chairman), Outland and Mead.
-All members of our Compensation Committee are independent (as independence is currently defined in Rule 4200(a)(15) of the Nasdaq listing standards).
+All members of our Compensation Committee are independence is currently defined in Rule 4200(a)(15) of the Nasdaq listing standards).
 The Compensation Committee met four times during the last fiscal year.